 When the train finally arrived, nobody rushed to take it.
-It was simply not how people behaved – rushing to be first, pushing and shoving, The English people always preserve their space and the space of the people around them.
+It was simply not how people behaved – rushing to be first, pushing and shoving.
+The English people always preserve their space and the space of the people around them.

 I took the train, but it left the station half empty – personal space was preserved; many people remained on the platform waiting for another train indefinitely.

 I came to London to study and I had to choose a research topic.
 Any choice I wanted to make was good for the Department of Sociology.
-I already had a degree in Education – why not to do research in British education!
+I already had a degree in Education – why not do research in British education!

 As soon as I mentioned my research topic to one of my new acquaintances who happened to be a headmaster of London school, she immediately introduced me to the chairman of the British International Education Committee.
 It was not an ordinary committee – it consisted of the headmasters of the best schools of England, Scotland, Northern Ireland and Wales.
-They used to meet few times a year to discuss education reforms and report to the British Parliament.
+They used to meet a few times a year to discuss education reforms and report to the British Parliament.

 Believe it or not, I was invited to be a guest of honor to attend one of their meetings.
 The chairman of the committee asked every member to stand up (one by one) and tell me about his or her school.
-I was honored beyond my wildest expectations, and humbled to be the center of all of this attention.
-After, I was asked to say a few words and as thankful as I was, I felt very shy with my limited public speaking experience at the time.
+I was honored beyond my wildest expectations and humbled to be the center of all of this attention.
+After I was asked to say a few words and as thankful as I was, I felt very shy with my limited public speaking experience at the time.

 Looking back at it now that I have gained a little perspective, I think I understand it.
-In London I lived in the present moment all the time!
+In London, I lived in the present moment all the time!
 I was not thinking about the past, I had no anxiety about the future!
-I didn’t have to worry about how to earn money, how to pay the rent or cover other expenses – everything was provided – as always universe was in love and dancing with me – I simply had to choose who or what I wanted to love back.
+I didn’t have to worry about how to earn money, how to pay the rent or cover other expenses – everything was provided – as always the universe was in love and dancing with me – I simply had to choose who or what I wanted to love back.
 It was the time of my life and I totally loved it!